bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

 Recall a `vector <https://en.wikipedia.org/wiki/Coordinate_vector>`__ has its coordinates (an ordered list of scalars) that correspond to particular basis vectors.
-This is important because we want to be able to do analysis on the manifold *between* points, not just at a single point.
+This is important because we want to be able to do analysis on the manifold *between* points and charts, not just at a single point/chart.
 So understanding how the tangent spaces relate between different points (and potentially charts) on a manifold is important.

 To understand how to construct the tangent space basis, let's first define an arbitrary function :math:`f: M \rightarrow \mathbb{R}` and assume we still